brehaut/inc-clojure-brush/readme.md

 ## Improvements over sh-clojure

+ * Full tokenizer and parser allow for structure aware highlighting:
- * `(comment …)` forms are correctly highlighted.
+    * `comment …` forms are correctly highlighted.
- * Doesn't need to use a list of `clojure.core` symbols; can infer meaning from position in a form.
+    * Doesn't need to use a list of `clojure.core` symbols; can infer meaning from position in a
+      form.
     * Differentiates between #{functions, macros}, #{methods and constructors}.
     * Knows about name binding forms such as let, binding, for, etc
        * Tracks locals and highlights them separately
- * Rainbow Parens (with appropriate CSS).
- * Faster than `sh-clojure` (roughly 3 times faster based on rough and ready profiling in Safari and Chrome) despite doing more.
     * Handles metadata
        * Styling is supported with appropriate CSS.
+    * Detects malformed code
+       * Limited to incorrectly closed aggregate expressions currently
+ * Performance is equal to or faster than `sh-clojure` despite doing more.
  * Characters (including \newline, \tab, and \space) handled correctly.
  * Supports radix's, and ratios in number literals.